google/bigwheels/projects/gltf_basic_materials/README.md

 # gltf_basic_materials

-This sample loads a scene with `ppx::scene::GltfLoader` and rendering it.
+This sample loads a scene with `ppx::scene::GltfLoader` and renders it.

 After building, run `gltf_basic_materials` for the desired API in your build directory.
 E.g. for Vulkan: